What is the FAST testing programme?

 You should receive your results by text or email after 30 minutes of having your test.

-If you test negative you must continue to follow COVID-19 measures.
-You should also continue to get tested weekly to provide greater protection to both yourself and others.
+If you test negative you are encouraged to continue to follow COVID-19 measures.
+You should also continue to test twice weekly to provide greater protection to both yourself and others.

 If you test positive:

 - You must book yourself a PCR test to confirm the result at a test site or at home.